English (ENGL)

 ENGL 274 Contemporary U.S. Literature of Immigration (3 credits)

 Prerequisite(s): ENGL 110, ENGL 111, ENGL 113, ENGL 114, WRIT 106 or HONP 101.
 Examines recent narratives about immigration to the United States through the fiction, drama, and poetry of ethnic American writers.
 Emphasis will be on 1990 to the present, and issues addressed might include transnationalism, US empire, the classic immigrant narrative, assimilation, and multiculturalism.
-Meets World Cultures Requirement.
+Satisfies SEEDS Literary and Artistic Analysis student learning outcome in alignment with Educated Citizenry value.

 ENGL 275 Vietnam War and American Culture (3 credits)